 By making an effort at least once a month to put aside 1-2 hours and change up your sidebar, you will have a very solid high converting strategy by year’s end.

-If you haven’t heard of a content upgrade before, essentially it’s an extension of your blog post which delivers additional value in exchange for an action on the website.
+If you haven’t heard of a information upgrade before, essentially it’s an extension of your blog post which delivers additional value in exchange for an action on the website.

 Generally the action is providing an email address and opting into the website’s email list, however it can also be an action like ‘sharing’ or ‘tweeting’ a specific message.

-“That sounds awesome Stephen…but how do I build a content upgrade for my site?”
+“That sounds awesome Stephen…but how do I build a information upgrade for my site?”

 Well I’m glad you asked.

-As we mentioned in the are about sidebars above, a content upgrade is a form of lead magnet which can provide value to your readers.
-The first step we need to take in designing and putting together a content upgrade is….well, creating the content.
+As we mentioned in the are about sidebars above, a information upgrade is a form of lead magnet which can provide value to your readers.
+The first step we need to take in designing and putting together a information upgrade is….well, creating the information.

-The quickest content upgrade to create is perhaps a checklist.
-So for example, if I were to use a content upgrade for this post on the blog I could call it “The Blog Lead Generating Machine Checklist”.
+The quickest information upgrade to create is perhaps a checklist.
+So for example, if I were to use a information upgrade for this post on the blog I could call it “The Blog Lead Generating Machine Checklist”.

 Remember, at this stage we want to create an irresistible offer that’s an absolute no brainer.

-Integrating your content upgrade in your post can be done three different ways.
+Integrating your information upgrade in your post can be done three different ways.

-Each of those alternatives work well to set up your content upgrades within your blog and will get you generating leads in no time.
+Each of those alternatives work well to set up your information upgrades within your blog and will get you generating leads in no time.

 The more specific you are the higher your conversion rate will be.